mcook1992/product-management/README.md

 # product-management
-A demo of some of my favorite features I've helped manage to completion:
+A demo of two of my favorite features I've helped manage to completion:

 Guided Tutorials: